In this article:

 How soon can you sell your home without losing money?

-Before you consider selling, think about something called the breakeven point.
+Before you decide to sell, consider something called the breakeven point.

 What is the breakeven point?